-For both indexed and exact searches, you can restrict a search to records with certain tags by adding tag:<tagname> at the beginning of the query.
+You can restrict any type of search to records with certain tags by adding tag:<tagname> at the beginning of the query.
 (This syntax is not available in smart folders; there you should create a separate Tags criterion.)
 The search will then match only the records with all of those tags.